The World Ends with You: Reception

 IGN gave The World Ends with You multiple awards, including best Nintendo DS role-playing game, best story for a Nintendo DS game, best new IP for the Nintendo DS, and the best DS game of the year.
 It was also nominated for other awards, including best original score for a Nintendo DS game and best artistic design for a Nintendo DS game.
 It was ranked as the tenth best game of the 2000s released on a Nintendo system by Nintendo Power.

 The World Ends with You: Solo Remix received a score of 9.5 and an Editor's Choice from IGN, who praised the port and its additions, although criticized its price point and lack of universal compatibility (the iPhone/iPod Touch and iPad versions of the game must be purchased separately).
 Kotaku also criticized the high price and lack of universal compatibility as 'indefensible', though it praised the port for its controls, saying "in many ways, it feels more suited to (the iPad) than it ever did on the DS".

 The World Ends With You was nominated for Best RPG at 2008 Spike Video Game Awards, but lost to Fallout 3.

 Sequel

-A sequel, Neo: The World Ends with You, was announced in late 2020 and was released worldwide on July 27, 2021 for Nintendo Switch and PlayStation 4, with the PC version released on September 28, 2021.
+A sequel, Neo: The World Ends with You, was released worldwide on July 27, 2021 for Nintendo Switch and PlayStation 4, with the PC version released on September 28.
 It features a new cast of characters playing the Reapers' Game in Shibuya, and uses three-dimensional graphics.
-Tatsuya Kando returns as series director.
-Tetsuya Nomura returns as creative producer, along with Gen Kobayashi as character designer, and Hiroyuki Itou as director.
-Takeharu Ishimoto, the composer for the original game, though no longer a full-time employee of Square Enix, also returns as composer for the sequel.
+Tatsuya Kando returned as series director, while Tetsuya Nomura returned as creative producer, along with Gen Kobayashi as character designer, and Hiroyuki Itou as director.
+Takeharu Ishimoto, the composer for the original game, though no longer a full-time employee of Square Enix, also returned as composer for the sequel.